ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 ## Priority and price types

-When multiple product prices are applicable, ERP.net uses priority rules to determine which price is selected.
+When multiple product prices are applicable, @@name uses priority rules to determine which price is selected.
 Some of these rules are controlled by fields in the product price record.

 These fields include: